INTRODUCTION & DETAILS

 Charley is also the Managing Director of Sabotage Reviews and the Writer-in-Residence for The Swan Theatre, Huntingdon Hall and Worcester Rep.

-Ben is a director, writer and actor, based in Edinburgh and Worcester, UK.
-He trained at the Bristol Old Vic Theatre School and is currently the Artistic Director for the The Swan Theatre, Huntingdon Hall and Worcester Repertory Company as well as Senior Creative Consultant to the National Trust for Scotland.
+Ben is a director, writer and actor, based in Edinburgh, UK.
+He trained at the Bristol Old Vic Theatre School and is currently the Interim Artistic Director for the The Swan Theatre, Huntingdon Hall and Worcester Repertory Company as well as Senior Creative Consultant to the National Trust for Scotland.

 He was a Module Leader at the University of Worcester and is a specialist lecturer at Staffordshire University.